areejhum/leaflet-challenge/Leaflet-Step-1/Readme.md

    Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

-   * Your data markers should reflect the magnitude of the earthquake in their size and color.
+   * The data markers should reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.

    * Include popups that provide additional information about the earthquake when a marker is clicked.